Background

 No one deserves happiness.
 It is nonsense to say that you're somehow singled out for unhappiness.

-Then there is self-trashing, including most prominently sexual self-trashing, rendering yourself an object, a sexual object for example, to be used by other people and then discardedand finally there are self-destructive behaviors, behaviors which make sure that you end up in prison, denied of your freedom and your property and your loved ones, for example.
+Then there is self-trashing, including most prominently sexual self-trashing.
+Rendering is yourself an object, a sexual object for example, to be used by other people and then discarded.

 One could easily say that having a relationship with a borderline, with someone with a borderline personality disorder is kind of self-harmful, self-defeating and self-destructive all in one.

-The masochist has been taught from an early age to hate herself and to consider herself unworthy of love and worthless as a personand yes, amusing herself, it could easily be himself.
+Number one, Masochists.
+The masochists have been taught from an early age to hate herself and to consider herself unworthy of love and worthless as a person.
+And yes, amusing herself, it could easily be himself.

 Consequently, the masochist is prone to self-destructive, punishing and self-defeating behaviors.